Kindness to people and planet are at the heart of York Gin. Sustainability and responsibilty are key principles that guide us.

 Our copper still runs on this renewable electricity - rather than gas power used in many other distilleries.
 This reduces our energy consumption as it takes less time to warm up!

-Three of York Gin's vehicles are 100% electric and producing zero emissions.
-Our other vehicle is hybrid.
+York Gin's vehicles are electric or hybrid.
 Any extra financial cost of these vehicles is outweighed by our desire to minimise our environmental impact.

 Our bottles, labels and packaging are 100% plastic free and made sustainably in Yorkshire.

-The new bottles launched in summer 2021 are made by Allied Glass in Leeds - with 20% less glass than the previous bottles.
+The bottles we launched in 2021 are made by sustainable glass-makers Verallia in Leeds - with 20% less glass than the previous bottles.
 The 20-mile journey compares very favourably to the previous 600-mile trip from France.

 Sustainable companies The Label Makers and Packaging Answers are both based in Yorkshire.
-Just Paper Bags are actually based in York.
+Just Paper Bags are based in our home city of York.

 Our neutral grain spirit is produced in Yorkshire from grain grown on Yorkshire farms.